d9beuD/monstercat-dl/README.md

 # :musical_note: monstercat-dl

 Download Monstercat songs from your Terminal app!
+All the documentation you need is on the [monstercat-dl website](https://d9beuD.github.io/monstercat-dl).

 ## Table of contents